ibm-cloud-docs/Registry/registry_change_log.md

 Version 0.1 of the {{site.data.keyword.registryshort}} CLI is deprecated, see [All releases of {{site.data.keyword.registryshort}} plug-in 0.1 are deprecated](/docs/Registry?topic=Registry-registry_release_notes#15sep2022_v0).
 {: deprecated}

+## Version 1.3.12
+{: #cli-change-logv1-1312}

+Version 1.3.12 of the CLI was released on 21 November 2024.

+This release has the following changes:

+- Remediates vulnerabilities.
+- Updates the information messages.

 ## Version 1.3.11
 {: #cli-change-logv1-1311}